 You know the saying a picture paints a thousand words?
 Well the opposite is true for me – I think that words create an amazing picture when added to your imagination and there’s nothing better for escapism than to get lost in a good book.

 I’ve taken some of your recommendations, added my favourite travel books and come up with this list of the best travel books to keep us busy at this time – and to inspire out future adventures!

 Girl Gone Greek follows the story of Rachel, a free spirit who takes a TEFL course and decides to go and teach in Greece because of fond memories of family holidays in the country.
 This is not your typical beach read as I was expecting – there’s no leading man here, instead it’s a love story between a woman and a country.
 Discover the real Greece – not the islands that you usually see on holiday, but a typical Greek village and the city of Athens, even the not so desirable parts.
 The story also dips briefly into the interesting politics and history of the country.
 I enjoyed the book on the whole and it definitely make me put Greece firmly back on my list of places to visit again once everything’s back to normal.

 You, Me and Italy by Sue Roberts

-This comes recommended by my wonderful Auntie Ang who has recently read a trio of holiday books by Sue Roberts.
+This comes recommended by my wonderful Auntie Ang who has recently read a trio of travel tales by Sue Roberts.
 This one is romantic, following the story of Maisie who has just caught her husband cheating on her and decides to go on a girls trip with her besties to Italy.
 The setting of beautiful Tuscany has me dreaming of pasta and prosecco from the terrace of my farmhouse overlooking miles of rolling Italian countryside – ahhhh.